Arap Mosque (Drama): Structure

-It is a single-chamber dome mosque with a tripartite portico, and has dimensions of 12.90x9.20 m. for the main building and 3.20x9.20 m. for the portico.
+It is a single-chamber dome mosque with a tripartite portico, and has dimensions of 12.9 by 9.2 m for the main building and 3.2 by 9.2 m for the portico.
 The main building includes the entrance area with the atrium and the square prayer area.
 A two-story marble pew forms the boundary between the entrance area and the prayer area.
 In the center of the south-eastern masonry the mihrab can be found.
 The housing of the space is carried out with a dome that rests on the external masonry and the pew.

 In the interior, on the façade and the portico, painted decoration is preserved which was carried out in two time periods, the first with its construction and the second possibly with the change of use of the building after 1913.
 The painting style that dominates today the Arap Mosque is the original one, since due to wear and tear the newer decoration is found only in a limited area.
 The mosque also has marble, metal and ceramic elements which are also to be preserved.